 Question: What is mediocrity?
 What examples of it have you witnessed recently?
 How do you prevent mediocrity from attacking you, your family, or your business?

 Answer: I would say my definition of “mediocrity” is, not pursuing my God-given calling.
 Examples of mediocrity in my life would include: Not seeking to grow in my faith.
 Not learning about myself.
 Not learning how to develop myself so I can increasingly become who God made and called me to be.
 Not taking responsibility for my life.
 Not seeking to bear much, good, and lasting fruit for Christ and his Kingdom.
 General laziness and, sometimes, apathy.
 I guess with these examples I'm trying to point toward the direction of my life as opposed to results.
-While we participate in the process, results are ultimately up to God.

 Some folks may be given five talents, some two, and some one.
 What counts is not how much you’re given, but what you do with what you’re given.
 Are you faithful with what you’ve been given, or do you tend to bury your talents in the ground?
 No effort – no risk – no trust in God.
 That describes too many of us.
 That has described me all too often.